leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
-- [Jan-26] I have joined the editorial team of Transactions on Cybernetics as an associate editor.
+- [Jan-26] I have joined the editorial team of IEEE Transactions on Cybernetics as an associate editor.
 Please submit your good works!

 - [Dec-25] Thrilled to share that I have been promoted to __Associate Professor__ at Griffith University!